marky224/Active-Directory-Domain-Controller-Provisioning/README.md

 These scripts streamline workstation integration for MSPs, supporting:
 - Rapid domain joins with minimal manual configuration.
 - Compatibility with diverse client environments (Windows and RHEL 9).
-- Testing with the `ADLabDataset` user accounts for realistic scenarios (e.g., logging in as a domain user).
+- Testing with the `ad-sample-dataset` user accounts for realistic scenarios (e.g., logging in as a domain user).

 See `ad-domain-join/README.md` for script details, prerequisites, and usage.